Off-duty DEA agent arrested on Capitol riot charges

 “According to Ibrahim’s friend, Ibrahim went to the rally in order to promote himself,” the OIG agent wrote.
 “Ibrahim had been thinking about his next move after leaving the DEA and wanted the protests to be his stage for launching a ‘Liberty Tavern’ political podcast and cigar brand.”

 Ibrahim acknowledged that he was at the Capitol on Jan.
-6 but denied that he displayed or exposed his DEA badge and firearm there despite the photographic evidence to the contrary, authorities say.
+6 with a relative and the friend, but he denied that he displayed or exposed his DEA badge and firearm there despite the photographic evidence to the contrary, authorities say.

-Ibrahim was arrested Tuesday in Washington on charges that included entering or remaining in a restricted building or grounds with a firearm and making a false statement when he denied displayed his badge or firearm.
+Ibrahim was arrested Tuesday in Washington on charges that included entering or remaining in a restricted building or grounds with a firearm and making a false statement when he denied that he displayed his badge or firearm.

 Defense attorney Darren Richie said Ibrahim didn’t participate in the riot, engage in any violence or try to enter the Capitol that day.
 He also remained “honest and voluntarily cooperative” with authorities, Richie added.